tomsoftware/webgl-chart/docu/docs/api/draw-text.md

 ```

 ## Text alignment
-When drawing the text can be aligned into the `LayoutNode` by setting the `Alignment` argument:
+When rendering text into a `LayoutNode`, the position within the area can be defined by setting the `Alignment` argument.

 <example-gpu-text-alignment />